What is E-Verify

 - Facilities (Physical Plant): Facilities as part of their bid process, obtains the required affidavits for facility contracts under their purview.

-- Procurement: Procurement obtains required affidavits as part of the RFQ/RFP process, purchase order process and annual contract renewal process.
+- Procurement: Procurement obtains required affidavits as part of the solicitation process.

-- Campus Departments: Campus Departments are responsible for obtaining the required affidavit prior to entering into a contract or verbal agreement for services.
-Example: A department sends a contract to Legal Affairs for review.
-Once Legal has reviewed and returned the contract to the department, the department is responsible for obtaining the affidavit before signing the contract or having the vendor sign the contract.
-The affidavit must be attached to the invoice when payment is requested for these services.
-Note: Requests for payment will not be completed until the department provides the eVerify affidavit.
+- Campus Departments: Campus Departments are responsible for obtaining the required affidavit prior to entering into a contract or creating a special request requisition.
+The completed affidavit should be attached to the requisition.
+Note: PO’s will not be completed/dispatched until the department provides the eVerify affidavit.